michael-hoon/Food-Security-Forecasting/README.md

-# :united_nations: Towards Zero Hunger: A Cross-Country Analysis of Factors Affecting Food Insecurity
+# :united_nations: Towards Zero Hunger: A Cross-Country Analysis of Factors Affecting Food Insecurity :plate_with_cutlery:

 Exploratory Data Analysis on Global food security indicators: A comprehensive study using Multiple Linear Regression on "Prevalence of Moderate and Severe Food Insecurity", against numerous socio-economic factors of influence.